 Finding 2A(2): The proposed UGB expansion complies with Prineville Goal 2 Values and Policies and Program elements as this chapter deals with the City periodically evaluating and expanding its urban growth boundary to ensure a 20-year supply of available land.
-This UGB expansion request directly addresses the 20-year industrial land supply requirement by replenishing the industrial land supply which was recently consumed or used by data center developments (Facebook's 120 acre site and Apple's 160 acre site).
-This UGB expansion is further justified by the City of Prineville Urban Area Comprehensive Plan (adopted in 2007) which indicates that an additional 643 acres of industrial land is needed (after the 2004 UGB expansion) in order to meet the City's 20-year supply.
+This UGB expansion request directly addresses the 20-year industrial land supply requirement by replenishing the industrial land supply.
+This City of Prineville Urban Area Comprehensive Plan (adopted in 2007) indicated that an additional 643 acres of industrial land was needed.